 Science Centre, Observatory Deck, 15 Science Centre Rd, Singapore 609081.

-If both of you dig offbeat, indie and art-house films, go on a typical movie date in a not-so-typical venue like The Projector.
-This painfully hip indie cinema screens cult titles including George Miller’s Mad Max series, Stanley Kubrick’s A Clockwork Orange, Alfred Hitchcock’s Psycho and more at its 220-seat Green Room, which is refurbished with flip-up chairs.
+If you dig offbeat, indie and art-house films, go on a typical movie date in a not-so-typical venue like The Projector.
+This painfully hip indie cinema screens cult titles including George Miller’s Mad Max series, Stanley Kubrick’s A Clockwork Orange, Alfred Hitchcock’s Psycho and more at its 230-seat Green Room, which is refurbished with flip-up chairs, or Redrum, which lets you flop about (or cuddle) on bean bags.
+Want more ideas for out-of-the ordinary movie dates?
+We’ve got a guide for that too.

 The Projector,#05-00 Golden Mile Tower, 6001 Beach Road, Singapore 199589.